Top

 Mzima, enjoying a mud-bath!

 We visited the museum and the IMAX – and guess what?
-In the IMAX session we watched a documentary called “Born to be Wild” that featured The David Sheldrick Wildlife Trust which is an Elephant Orphanage that we had visited last year in Kenya.
+In the IMAX session we watched a documentary called “Born to be Wild” that featured The David Sheldrick Wildlife Trust.
+This is an Elephant Orphanage that we had visited last year in Kenya.
 It was quite moving to see in the big screen the same people we had met in Kenya, that do such great work to preserve the wild life.

 Next stop: Andalucia!